GongT/baobao/@idlebox/node/etc/node.api.md

     // (undocumented)
     EXFULL = 52
 }

-// Warning: (ae-missing-release-tag) "execaSyncLibrary" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const execaSyncLibrary: typeof execaSync;

 // Warning: (ae-missing-release-tag) "execLazyError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //